EthanThatOneKid/worlds-design/README.md

 We aim to implement a robust, asynchronous metering system to support "Pay-as-you-go" pricing and prevent abuse.
-Usage will be metered by **Service Account (API Key)** and aggregated into time buckets (e.g., 1-minute intervals) in a high-throughput key-value store (e.g., Redis or Deno KV) before being flushed to permanent storage.
+Usage will be metered by **Service Account (API Key)** and aggregated into time buckets (e.g., 1-minute intervals) in a high-throughput key-value store (e.g., Deno KV) before being flushed to permanent storage.

 ```ts
 export interface WorldUsageBucket {